 SECTION 4.3.
 VACANCIES.
 Subject to the rights, if any, of the holders of any class of capital stock of the Corporation (other than the Common Stock) then outstanding, and except as expressly provided for in Section 4.1, any vacancies in the Board of Directors which occur for any reason, including vacancies which occur by reason of an increase in the number of Directors or the removal of a Director, shall be filled only by the Board of Directors, acting by the affirmative vote of a majority of the remaining Directors then in office (although less than a quorum).
-Any replacement Director so elected shall hold office for a term expiring at the next annual meeting of shareholders held immediately following such person being elected to fill the vacancyat which the term of office of the class to which they have been appointed expires, and until such Director's successor is elected and qualified or until such Director's earlier death, resignation or removal.
+Any replacement Director so elected shall hold office for a term expiring at the next annual meeting of shareholders held immediately following such person being elected to fill the vacancy, and until such Director's successor is elected and qualified or until such Director's earlier death, resignation or removal.